Giant piezoelectric effects of topological structures in stretched ferroelectric membranes

-We start by constructing the misfit strain phase diagram for PbTiO$_3$ across a wide range of tensile strains, based on high-throughput DFT calculations.
-While the single-domain assumption is an idealization, these calculations serve as a mean-field-like analysis of the potential energy surface with respect to polarization ($P$) orientation.
-Here, we introduce a ``multiphase" diagram to illustrate the competitions among phases with comparable energies (within 6 meV/atom).
-We identify 12 unique polar states (see Fig.~\ref{DFT}\textbf{a}), each categorized by the polarization direction while considering the exchange symmetry between in-plane $a$ and $b$ axes.
-For misfit strains close to equal-biaxial conditions ($a_{\rm IP}=b_{\rm IP}$), we observe some well-known phases: a tetragonal ($T$) phase with its polarization along the pseudocubic [001] axis; orthorhombic ($O$) [110] and [101] phases with polarization along the face diagonal directions; and a rhombohedral ($R$, denoted as $[111]$) phase with nearly equal magnitudes of $P_x$, $P_y$, and $P_z$.
+We introduce a ``multiphase" diagram to illustrate the competitions among phases with comparable energies (within 6 meV/atom).
+Twelve unique polar states (see Fig.~\ref{DFT}\textbf{a}) are identified, each categorized by the polarization direction while considering the exchange symmetry between in-plane $a$ and $b$ axes.
+For strains close to equal-biaxial conditions ($a_{\rm IP}=b_{\rm IP}$), we observe some well-known phases: a tetragonal ($T$) phase with its polarization along the pseudocubic [001] axis; orthorhombic ($O$) [110] and [101] phases with polarization along the face diagonal directions; and a rhombohedral ($R$, denoted as $[111]$) phase with nearly equal magnitudes of $P_x$, $P_y$, and $P_z$.
 There are also three monoclinic phases introduced by Vanderbilt and Cohen~\cite{Vanderbilt01p094108}: $M_A$ with $P_x\approx P_y < P_z$ (denoted as $[uu1]$ with $u<1$), serving as a bridge between the [001] and [111] phases; $M_B$ with $P_x\approx P_y > P_z$ (denoted as $[11u]$), which connects the [110] and [111] phases; and $M_C$ with a space group of $Pm$ (denoted as $[u01]$), intermediate between the [001] and [101] phases.
 A strongly anisotropic biaxial strain induce four additional phases: two distorted $R$ phases, $[1uu]$ with $P_x > P_y \approx P_z$ and $[1u1]$ with $P_x \approx P_z > P_y$, and two distorted $O$ phases, $[1u0]$ and $[10u]$.
 Finally, under a sufficiently large tensile strain along the $a$ axis, the [100] state becomes competitive.
 It is evident from Fig.~\ref{DFT}\textbf{b} that a variety of strain conditions can stabilize multiple phases.
 For example, at $a_{\rm IP}=b_{\rm IP}=3.946$~\AA, the energies of [001], $M_A$, and [110] phases are within 1 meV/atom.
-The anisotropic strain specified by $a_{\rm IP}=3.968$~\AA~and $b=3.932$~\AA~results in the coexistence of $[1u0]$, $[1uu]$, $[10u]$, and $[001]$ states.